Counselling and Pre-Counselling Support Service

 Who is it for?

-We offer a free multicultural counselling service that can be accessed by anyone who is 16 years and over.
-We provide a generic service which can be accessed by a wide range of people, predominately people whose lives are in crises and/or are financially disadvantaged who are vulnerable in their personal circumstances who may experience issues such as homelessness, social exclusion, domestic violence, sexual abuse, lone or teenage parents with limited support.
+We offer a free multicultural service that can be accessed by anyone aged 16 years and over.
+The support provided can cover a multitude of issues and concerns and is predominately accessed by people who are in crisis and/or are financially disadvantaged and who are vulnerable in their personal circumstances who have experienced issues such as homelessness, social exclusion, domestic violence, and sexual abuse, lone or teenage parents with limited support.

-Many of our referrals come from Valley House Services which include resident, staff and service users.
+Many of our referrals come from Valley House services including residents, staff and service users.
 We also welcome self referrals, referrals from agencies and GP’s.
-We will not accept people referred with enduring mental health issues who do not have a pre-existing package of support in place.
+People referred with enduring mental health issues will only be considered / accepted with a pre-existing package of support in place.